martinlissmyr/deskbox/README.md

 * `npm run build`
 and the built app will be available in `/dist/`

+In order to build you need to have a [developer license](https://developer.apple.com/account/mac/certificate/certificateList.action) installed in your keychain.
+You also need to set your `DEVELOPER_IDENTITY` in a .env file in the root.

 ### To bump version and build do:
 * `npm version patch`
 will automatically bump the version in package.json and commit the change, create a tag, push it and build the app